keer1912/ID_S10194171_Keerthana_Assg02/README.md

     - CSS is used to style the items in the website.
 Such as the colors , fonts , sizes , transitions etc.
       Essentially styles and design the website.
 - [JS]
     - JS was used to create event listeners for the various button and also fecth informations from the API.
-JS was what made the site primarily intercative
+JS was what made the site primarily interactive

-# References
+# References & media

 __*Inspiration for the modal design*__<br>
 https://skempin.github.io/reactjs-tmdb-app/